MEET OUR BOARD of TRUSTEES

 I have been on the Board of Trustees for Gulf Harbour School (GHS) since 2013, serving as Board Chair since 2017.
 Contributing to GHS combines two of my passions, education and my children.

-I am proud of the progress the school has made since 2013, and since I have become Chair there are a few highlights for me:
+I am proud of the progress the school has made since 2013, and since then there have been a few highlights for me:

 Appointment of Mel Crosbie as Principal and the strengthening of the school leadership team that has been enabled to achieve outstanding outcomes for the children of GHS.